perrettymea/YOLO-WAL-fluid-detection-WCI-data/README.md

 It is possible to configure:
 * Parameters for interpolation (from polar to cartesian representation)
 * Filtering for dB value, bottom detection, sidelobe, beam index, depth or across distance.
+We advise to use WCIs cut after bottom detection.
 * Subsampling
 * Layers you want to export: backscatter (mean, max).
 We do not advise to consider *bacscatter_comp* layers for this detection case.